 The Great Barrier Reef.
 The Great Barrier Reef (GBR) stretches 2,300 kilometres along the Queensland coast and includes over 2,900 reefs, and around 940 islands and cays.

 The Great Barrier Reef Marine Park is 345,000 square kilometres in size, five times the size of Tasmania or larger that the United Kingdom and Ireland combined!
 The reef is immensely diverse.
 It is home to more than 1,500 species of fish, 411 types of hard coral, one-third of the world’s soft corals, 134 species of sharks and rays, six of the world’s seven species of threatened marine turtles, and more than 30 species of marine mammals, including the vulnerable dugong.

 Great Barrier Reef.
 Australian Renewable Energy Agency.
 Solar, wind and hydro power.
 Renewable energy.
 Renewable Energy Target The Renewable Energy Target (RET) is an Australian Government scheme designed to reduce emissions of greenhouse gases in the electricity sector and encourage the additional generation of electricity from sustainable and renewable sources.

 It’s fair to say few people like being bitten.
 We like being eaten even less, and reserve our most morbid fears for creatures that dare to consume us.
 Many find it quite unnerving to live and work in areas where humans are demonstrably not at the top of the food chain.
 It is surprising that we’ve done so little work to track clashes between crocodiles and humans, including where, when and why they occur.
 This week Big Gecko and Charles Darwin University are launching CrocBITE, a worldwide crocodilian attack database that does exactly that.
 Crocodiles.
 Flooding and potentially dangerous wildlife Flooding of waterways and low-lying areas can temporarily increase the mobility and distribution of potentially dangerous wildlife – particularly snakes and crocodiles – and as such these animals may be present in areas they do not usually inhabit.

 Croc country Crocodile on bank.
 Clean_up_australia_e-waste_factsheet.pdf.
 E-waste report updated.
 ARP : Mobile Phone Waste and The Environment.
 More than 800 million people around the world currently use mobile phones and that figure is growing daily as consumers get bombarded by advertising campaigns exhorting them to upgrade to the latest, most fashionable model.

 As a result mobile phones become outdated and new models are introduced faster than the changes in the Melbourne weather.
 In Australia only, it is estimated that there were 3.5 million new mobile phone sold in the last 12 months.
 Now with the introduction of 3G technology and coloured screens, more mobile phones are expected to be sold.
 The Australian bureau of statistics figures show in the year 2000, 61% of Australian households had mobile phones and this number has steadily risen to 12.8 million mobile phone connections at the end of 2003.
 The average Australian typically upgrades their phones every 18-24 months.

 So if phones are getting upgraded so frequently, what happens to old unwanted phones?
 Climate Change in Australia.
 Are climate skeptics right?
 Conventional wisdom agrees that industrial pollution, carbon dioxide emissions and an increased use of fossil fuels are directly contributing to a global warming trend.

+You've heard about it at school, at work, on the news -- even in sitcoms.
+Former U.S. Climate change Home Page.
+Cool Australia.
+Climate change and the energy revolution.
 Climate change – News, Research and Analysis – The Conversation.
 Any shift in the focus of climate change research at CSIRO should look at how to stop the problem and reduce its impact on Australia.

 CSIRO's climate science has contributed a number of important, and unexpected, findings.
 Forests that grow back after being cleared for agriculture or by logging grow back much faster than old-growth forests, soaking up carbon and providing vital habitat.
 Models based on where the mosquitoes that transmit Zika are found and human travel patterns to and from infected areas are key to predicting where the virus will spread.
 Former PM's business advisor Maurice Newman recently claimed that satellite temperature data tell a different story to data collected on the ground.
 He's right - but that's how it's meant to be.
 Bushfires are threatening Tasmania's World Heritage area and ancient plants, warning us of a possible future under climate change.

 No matter how much evidence scientists present in support of climate change there are those who refuse to believe it.
 Climate change and the energy revolution.